If you are experiencing any of the following severe COVID-19 symptoms, please go to the nearest emergency room or call 911.

 In San Luis Obispo County

 - San Luis Obispo County has several testing locations available.
-The closest public testing site to Cal Poly is SLO Vets Hall.
+The closest public testing site to Cal Poly is the San Luis Obispo Veteran's Hall.

 - If you have insurance, please have your insurance card available when you register at the county testing sites.
 You will not be charged a co-pay, but your insurance will be charged.
 If you don't have insurance, you won't be charged if you choose to use one of the public testing locations in San Luis Obispo County.
 Testing may not be free at urgent care centers or primary care physicians.